vinocastello/g31-leni-cheated-2016/content/post/data/index.md

 We have completely handled missing values in the dataset.

 ### Are there any columns in the dataset that need to be processed to simplify the data exploration process?
-Because of the particular format of the `Date posted` column, Python’s pandas module interprets the values in this column as a string and not as a `datetime` object.
+Because of the particular format of the `Date posted` and `Joined` column, Python’s pandas module interprets the values in this column as a string and not as a `datetime` object.
 This is problematic because we want to easily extract specific parts of our date like the year, month, and date.
 We can also easily perform operations like subtraction to get the elapsed time between two given date and timestamp.
-To accomplish this, we had to process the `Date posted` column in Python.
+To accomplish this, we had to process the `Date posted` and `Joined` column in Python.
 We use `pd.to_datetime()` to convert the timestamp string to `pd.Timestamp` and `dt.date` to trim out the time portion of the timestamp:

 ```python